 7. Hitfilm Express

-HitFilm Express is a free video editing and visual effects software for Windows and Mac.
-It provides a range of powerful tools for creating and editing videos, including compositing, motion graphics, color correction, audio mixing, and more.
+HitFilm Express is a free video editing and effects tool for Windows and Mac.
+It has strong features for making and editing videos, like compositing, motion graphics, color correction, and audio mixing.
+It’s popular with beginners and mid-level editors and filmmakers because it’s easy to use and has solid tools.

 8. DaVinci Resolve